-Talk about easy!
-This Slow Cooker Butternut Squash & Pear Soup comes together quickly and cooks along on its own with absolutely no attention required for 8 full hours.
-You can make the prep even faster by using pre-peeled fresh squash or frozen cubed butternut.
+This Slow Cooker Butternut Squash & Pear Soup comes together quickly and cooks along on its own with absolutely no attention required for 8 full hours (or 4-5 hours on HIGH).
+You can make the prep even faster by using pre-peeled fresh squash.
 As for the flavor, it’s slightly sweet, nicely squash-y and a welcome twist on the more typical squash-and-apple combo.

 Disclosure: We were not paid to write this post; all thoughts and the recipe are our own.
 Pacific Foods provided us with samples of their products only (although we were already familiar with them and have recommended them in the past).